Skip to main content

 About Los Alerces

-Los Alerces National Park, a UNESCO World Heritage Site since 2017, is located in the Andean Patagonia of Chubut Province, Argentina, covering approximately 263,000 hectares.
-The park is named for the alerce (Fitzroya cupressoides), one of the world's longest-lived tree species, ancient specimens of which grow in the park's dense temperate rainforest.
-The alerce is a Patagonian cypress related to the California redwood, and trees within the park are among the oldest living organisms in the Southern Hemisphere, with some individuals exceeding 2,600 years of age.
-The park encompasses a network of spectacular glacial lakes, including Lago Futalaufquen and Lago Verde, connected by channels and rivers in a remote Andean setting.
+Los Alerces National Park, a UNESCO World Heritage Site since 2017, is located in the Andean Patagonia of Chubut Province, Argentina.
+The park's formally declared area covers 187,379 hectares of national park, with an adjoining reserve of 71,443 hectares.
+[1] The park is named for the alerce (Fitzroya cupressoides), one of the world's longest-lived tree species, ancient specimens of which grow in the park's dense temperate rainforest.
+The alerce is a Patagonian cypress, and trees within the park are among the oldest living organisms in the Southern Hemisphere, with some individuals exceeding 2,600 years of age — the famous 'El Abuelo' at Puerto Sagrario on Lago Menéndez stands 57 metres tall and is estimated at 2,600 years old.
+[1] The park encompasses a network of spectacular glacial lakes, including Lago Futalaufquen, Lago Verde, and Lago Menéndez, connected by channels and rivers in a remote Andean setting.

 Wildlife Ecosystems

-Los Alerces harbors significant populations of the endangered huemul deer, which inhabit the park's steep forested slopes and rocky terrains.
+Los Alerces harbours significant populations of the endangered huemul deer (Hippocamelus bisulcus), which inhabit the park's steep forested slopes and rocky terrains.
 Pumas are the apex predators.
-Pudús are present in dense forest understory areas.
-The rivers and lakes support the puyen (native Galaxias fish), the peladilla, and other endemic fish species alongside introduced trout.
-The critically important puyen population, threatened by introduced trout predation, represents a significant conservation concern.
+Pudús are present in dense forest understorey areas.
+The rivers and lakes support native galaxiid fish (including puyen species) alongside introduced trout.
+The critically important native fish populations, threatened by introduced trout predation, represent a significant conservation concern.
 The park's bird community includes Magellanic woodpeckers, austral parakeets, Andean condors, and numerous waterfowl.
 American mink have invaded the waterways and severely impact native bird and fish populations.

 Flora Ecosystems